1. What are the City of Fairfax's normal duty hours for Animal Officers?

 2. What if I see a fox that has little or no hair?

 These foxes have mange mites.
+Mange is an ailment caused by tiny mites under the skin.
 Normally these foxes are very thin, will have scabs or open sores, and scratch a lot.
 These foxes are even more likely to be seen out during the day as they are no longer able to hunt and do not have enough body fat to keep warm.
 They are frequently seen curled up in yards sunning themselves.
 They will also come out during the day to look for alternate food sources as the odor to their skin and their weak condition leave them unable to hunt or compete with healthy wild life.
+Mange is an ailment that is specific to all canine species.
+However, most healthy adult domestic dogs who have been vaccinated regularly are immune to them.
+In fact many domestic dogs already carry the mites but do not become afflicted with mange.
+Small unvaccinated puppies or dogs whose immune systems are otherwise compromised should not be housed outdoors where fox and coyote populations are known to exist.

 3. Are these mangy foxes a danger?